openenergymonitor/emonTH/README.md

 * Readings are converted to integer when sent over RF multiple by 0.1 in emoncms to restore reading
 * As the JeeLib library sends out packets in individual bytes, 16 bit integers are split into two received values according to Arduino's "little endian" topology

-# License
+## License

-The emonTH hardware designs (schematics and CAD files hosted on http://solderpad.com/openenergymon) are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The hardware designs (schematics and CAD files) are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

-The emonTH firmware is released under the GNU GPL V3 license
+The firmware is released under the GNU GPL V3 license

 The documentation is subject to GNU Free Documentation License

-The emonTH hardware designs follow the terms of the OSHW (Open-source hardware) Statement of Principles 1.0.
+The hardware designs follow the terms of the OSHW (Open-source hardware) Statement of Principles 1.0.

+## Environmental & Life Cycle

+We are passionate about sustainability and are aware of the embodied energy and use of resources involved in electronic manufacture.
+We try our best to reduce environmental impact wherever possible.
+We have been inspired by a few projects taking a lead in promoting and making steps towards Ethical and Sustainable Electronics, see our [blog post](http://openenergymonitor.blogspot.com/2013/08/ethical-and-sustainable-electronics.html).

+- The printed circuit boards are manufactured in the UK by a manufacturer who uses lead free techniques, complies to the highest environmental industry standard and is actively investing in techniques and equipment to reduce waste and minimize environmental impact (e.g water treatment and recycling).
+Hot-air leveling was chosen instead of immersion gold finish to reduce environmental impact.
+- Assembly is done in the UK.
+All components are RoHS compliant and free of conflict materials.
+- Surface freight is used in preference to air shipping when ordering parts in bulk.
+This consumes 33 times less energy.
+- We have strived to optimise electrical consumption in our hardware to be as low was possible and recommend the use of green, rechargable batteries, see [blog post](http://openenergymonitor.blogspot.com/2013/10/aa-battery-considerations.html).